gscontras/ESSLLI-2016/chapters/1-introduction.md

 #### Application 2: Scalar implicature

 Scalar implicature stands as the poster child of pragmatic inference.
 Utterances are strengthened---via implicature---from a relatively weak literal interpretation to a pragmatic interpretation that goes beyond the literal semantics: "Some of the apples are red," an utterance compatible with all of the apples being red, gets strengthed to "Some but not all of the apples are red."
-The mecahnisms underlying this process have been discussed at length.
-Goodman and Stuhlmüller (2013) apply an RSA treatment to the phenomenon and formally articulate the model by which scalar implicatures get calculated:
+The mecahnisms underlying this process have been discussed at length. reft:goodmanstuhlmuller2013 apply an RSA treatment to the phenomenon and formally articulate the model by which scalar implicatures get calculated:

 ~~~~
 // Here is the code from the basic scalar implicature model